mcpar-land/mcpar-land.github.io/posts/2024-02-24_bash_is_silly.md

 Now hang on, I didn't ask for that, but whatever.
 The download finishes, you try to unzip it, and you get met with some kind of file corruption error!
 What's going on!

-i spent weeks just not really even thinking this was something I could fix.
+I spent weeks just not really even thinking this was something I could fix.
 Wget is just weird and dropbox files sometimes just download krangled.
 Oh well, I can deal with these two unrelated things.

 I "fixed" these two problems at the same time, on accident.